-The Lowanna Music Department in 2020 will be offering students an opportunity to complete an intensive Music Excellence Program.
+The Lowanna Music Department offers students an opportunity to complete an intensive Music Excellence Program.
 This program will cover performance, composition, music technology and theory and allow students to develop skills in solo and group performance settings.

 Students studying the MEP program will have the option of completing a range of musical performance and theory exams such as AMEB as well as completing modules from Certificate II in Music through COSAMP.